When does it make sense to outsource your Facebook ads management?

 2. Gross profit margin & average order value

 If your gross profit margin is too low, like a lot of startups are, you won’t have any money to reinvest back into ads.
-We recommend a minimum of 50% gross profit margin, with the aim to increase that as you scale.
-The first thing we do in our Ignitor program is to get people to work out their numbers.
-This is often a sobering experience and most of our students put their prices up after realising they simply have a hobby… rather than a money-making business.
+I recommend a minimum of 50% gross profit margin, with the aim to increase that as you scale.
+The first thing I do in my Ignitor program is to get people to work out their numbers.
+This is often a sobering experience and most of my students put their prices up after realising they simply have a hobby… rather than a money-making business.

 3. Conversion rate

 If your conversion rate is too low then it won’t matter how good your Facebook ads are.
-We recommend reading our blog all about working out whether you need to invest in your website or your ads but as a general rule if your website isn’t converting, running ads will just drive more people who don’t buy to your site.
+I recommend reading my blog all about working out whether you need to invest in your website or your ads but as a general rule if your website isn’t converting, running ads will just drive more people who don’t buy to your site.